Vikash2K21/devTinder/src/homework.md

 -User.findOne with duplicate email ids, which object returned -API - Get user by Email
  -API - Feed - GET/feed  - get all the users from the database
+ -API - Get user by ID
+ -Create delete API
+ -Difference between PATCH and PUT
+ -API Update the user
+ -Explore the Mongoose model for Documentation model methods -what are options in a Model.findOneAndUpdate method, explore more about it -API Update the user with email Id

+ -Explain the SchemaType options from the documentation -add required , unique, lowercase, min, minlength, trim, -Add default
+ -Create a customvalidate function for gender
+ -Improve the DB Schema - put all appropriate validation on each fiels in schema -Add timestamps to the userschema